King Family Talks ‘Power of Love' and Boston's Monument to MLK, Coretta Scott - NewsBreak

 2 Teens Arrested on Bus After Stabbing Near Boston Common

 A pair of teenagers were arrested over a stabbing next to Boston Common Sunday night, police said.
-The 17- and 13-year-old boys, both of Boston, were taken into custody by officers on an MBTA bus several blocks down Tremont Street, the Boston Police Department said Monday.
-The department was called...
+The 17- and 13-year-old boys were taken into custody by officers on an MBTA bus several blocks down Tremont Street, the Boston Police Department said Monday.
+The department was called to the stabbing...

 Man Charged With Groping Crewmember Cleaning Bathroom on Cruise to Boston